MrJew/darwin/README.md

     p.populate()
     return p

-However this does not give us the opportunity to dinamically configure the framework.
+However this does not give us the opportunity to dynamically  configure the framework.
 To do that we need to work with the configuration and population class directly like this as shown below:

     c = Configuration(configXml="config.xml")
     c.setTargetService("http://localhost:8080") # if you run dummyInstance that's the url to access it